MiguelGuimaraes37/find-a-coach/README.md

 31. -> Update the UI base on auth state, done
 32. -> Add logout functionality, done
 33. -> Add navigation guards and correct links redirects, done
+34. -> Add the functionality of persisting the login in Local Storage, done